-The general rule is that all cases must go to trial to be finally decided.
+The general rule is that (absent any settlement between the parties) all cases must go to trial for issues in dispute to be finally decided by the court.
 This is particularly so where any element of your case involves a disputed issue of fact.
-This is because under the legal system for
+This is because under the legal system for England and Wales, it is considered that the only way to decide issues of fact is for the court to hear live evidence with witnesses being the subject of cross- examination.

-England and Wales, it is considered that the only way to decide issues of fact is for the court to hear live evidence with witnesses being the subject of cross-examination.
 However, there are some exceptions.